anuragkalra/robot-arm/README.md

 # Description

 This python program simulates a robot arm moving containers between holders.
+The program relies on an installation of python3.
 The core method, ```find_shortest_path``` returns a python List which contains the sequence of moves that a robot arm can take to bring the containers to a sorted order.

 This program provides a command-line-interace which allows for two options: